rpanch1/ServiceQueue/README.md

 For this project, I had to implement a Service Queue class.
 When you go to a restaurant that doesn't take reservations, you have to wait in line for a table.
 Most restaturants will giv eyou a buzzer which will signal you when your table is ready.
 So, this class basically manages a queue of buzzers with the given member functions.
+The class implementation uses doubly linked list ADT.
 The ServiceQueue.h file has the class implementation.
 There is a Driver file to compile the program.